dtmak1/Black-Dogs/README.md

 when i am asked to find a path through a maze with n choices, the recursive abstraction can find a path through a maze with n-1 choices.

+##Base Case
+when you get to the treasure or end.

+if treasure return true
+if end return false

+## Recursive Case

 are we still using the same repo???